Topolyte/json-stream/README.md

 # JsonStream

-A streaming JSON parser and generator for Swift.
+A streaming JSON pull parser and generator for Swift.

 Parse JSON files of unlimited size or stream JSON from the network without fear of running out of memory.
 Selectively use only the parts of potentially large JSON files that are relevant to you.

+JsonStream allows you to read and write JSON content token by token.
-JsonStream does not provide any kind of mapping between Swift structs/classes and JSON objects.
+It does not provide any kind of mapping between Swift structs/classes and JSON objects.

 ## Controlling Memory Usage